microsoft/Docker-Provider/README.md

 ```
 .\build-and-publish-dev-docker-image.ps1 -image <repo>/<imagename>:<imagetag> # trigger build code and image and publish docker hub or acr
 ```
-Note - If you have changes in setup.ps1 and want to test those changes, move the section consisting of setup.ps1 from Dockerfile-dev-base-image file to the beginning of build-and-publish-dev-docker-image.ps1
+######Note - If you have changes in setup.ps1 and want to test those changes, uncomment the section consisting of setup.ps1 in the Dockerfile-dev-image file.

 #### Option 2 - Using WSL2 to Build the Windows agent